kierrawestmoreland/BabySitterKata2/README.md

 Whatever time is entered needs to be converted to the format I mentioned above, incase the time isn't entered in the military time format.

 Getting my fourth and fifth tests to pass (again) after adding in the convert and verification was tricky.
-This was due to not updating my @Before values when setting the babysitting start and end times.
+This was due to not updating my @Before babysitter object values when setting the babysitting start and end times.

 Next I will set up the pay rates based on the current hour.
 From the directions I will have 3 pay rates.
 I will have a pay rate from start time to bedtime, bedtime to midnight, and midnight to end time.